$100,000 Hearst Health Prize for Excellence in Population Health

 - Advance policies and solutions to address socio-economic and cultural factors (social determinants of health) that have an impact on health outcomes

-- Leverage technology and information systems to design social and community interventions and new models of health care delivery that facilitate care coordination and access
+- Leverage technology and information systems that to design social and community interventions and new models of health care delivery that facilitate care coordination and improve access

 Population health interventions strive to improve the health outcomes of a specific population, such as an employee group, a physician’s practice, a hospital’s primary geographic service area, a set of individuals with a particular clinical condition, a community or a distinct group (like preschoolers or the elderly) within it.
 Successful programs demonstrate proven outcomes in managing or improving the health of a population through pioneering efforts that may incorporate enhancements in technology, care delivery, processes, care guidance and more.
-Examples may include:
+The results of successful programs are expressed in terms of actual improvements in health outcomes and/or health behaviors, not just financial measures, clinical process measures, or measures of participation.

 - A program that improved transitions of care for an elderly, disabled population